 Plug in an HDMI Cable

 The most obvious approach is to simply connect an HDMI cable between the phone, tablet, or laptop and the TV.
-Of course, that can be more easily said than done: while virtually all modern televisions will have a spare HDMI port, the same can’t be said for mobile devices.
+That can be more easily said than done, however: while virtually all modern televisions will have a spare HDMI port, the same can’t be said for mobile devices.

 A few tablets and laptops have mini- or micro-HDMI sockets, but less so in recent times.
 Current smartphones definitely don’t.
 There are plenty of cables to help get around that issue, but as usual, the devil is in the details.